Backlash erupts after United passenger gets yanked off overbooked flight

 While the United incident is more dramatic than most, the truth is anyone can get booted from a flight -- even if you're a paying customer who hasn't caused any trouble.

 Overbooking is legal, and most airlines do it in anticipation of no-shows, the US Department of Transportation said.
-If no one volunteers, the airline can select passengers for removal based on criteria such as check-in time or the cost of a ticket, according to the US Department of Transportation's Fly-Rights.
+If no one volunteers to get off, the airline can select passengers for removal based on criteria such as check-in time or the cost of a ticket, according to the department's Fly-Rights.

-It's an often-overlooked policy that you agree to it when you book your tickets.
+It's an often-overlooked policy to which you agree when you book your tickets.

-But on the United flight, no one volunteered to leave, so the company was forced into an "involuntary de-boarding situation," airline spokesman Charlie Hobart said.
+On the United flight, no one volunteered to leave, so the company was forced into an "involuntary de-boarding situation," airline spokesman Charlie Hobart said.

 United employees explained the situation to the man several times, Hobart said.
 When he refused, they followed Department of Transportation protocol and called local law enforcement to forcibly remove him from the plane.

-But at least one of those responding officers is now under investigation.
+At least one of those responding officers is now under investigation.

-Security officer suspended
+Security officer put on leave

 Bridges said two officers tried to calmly talk the man out of his seat before a third approached him aggressively.
 That officer told him he had to get off the plane, and when he resisted, the officer grabbed him out of his seat and carried him out with the other officers.